 By 2021, recruiters noticed that talent pools were lacking candidates with some of these important soft skills.
 There's a shortage of applicants with problem-solving and critical thinking skills in particular, despite their growing need in an increasingly automated workforce, McKinsey & Company reported in a recent McKinsey Quarterly briefing.

 Future-forward MBA programs can help to solve this issue.
 "Businesses will continue to need employees who have a blend of critical thinking, analytical and communication skills to help them make well-informed decisions," said Monique Jordan, a senior associate dean of business at SNHU.
 Course designers at SNHU kept these needs in mind as they recently developed the MBA in Business Analytics, a concentration that's intended to train business professionals to interpret data and leverage it throughout their organizations.

-To better prepare for ongoing workforce automation, Thomas A. Woolman, MBA, MS, MS, an SNHU adjunct faculty member and subject matter expert with more than 25 years of consulting experience, wanted students to have an opportunity to interact with some of this technology in the classroom, using self-learning algorithms in conjunction with real-world scenarios.
+Thomas A. Woolman, MBA, MS, MS is an SNHU adjunct faculty member and subject matter expert with more than 25 years of consulting experience, an MBA and two master's degrees.
+To better prepare for ongoing workforce automation, Woolman wants students to have an opportunity to interact with some of this technology in the classroom, using self-learning algorithms in conjunction with real-world scenarios.
 "I specifically incorporated aspects of AI/machine learning into the course as it pertains to quantitative analytics," he said.

 Earning your MBA can help you develop both the hard and soft skills needed to future-proof your career.

 Discover more about SNHU’s MBA program: Find out what courses you'll take, skills you’ll learn and how to request information about the program.

 Danielle Gagnon is a freelance writer focused on higher education.
 Connect with her on LinkedIn.